Karl Morten

 Individuals interested in research in any of the areas above or below are welcome to contact me.

-MitOX meeting.
-April 3rd 2020, John Radcliffe Hospital.
-This in an annual meeting which brings together mitochondrial enthusiasts from Oxford and the South East.
-Currently in it's eleventh year MitOX is very popular with over 140 delegates attending last year.
+MitOX meeting 2022, John Radcliffe Hospital.
+This is an annual meeting which brings together mitochondrial enthusiasts from Oxford and the South East.
+Currently in it's eleventh year MitOX is very popular with over 140 delegates attending last years meeting .
+We hope the next MitOX meeting will be a fusion of face to face and online delegates and talks.
+Currently in the planning stage!

 Collaborations within NDWRH